vcmi/VCMI.eu/content/news/vcmi-1.0.0-release.md

 We were also working hard to track down and fixed the most of the crashes constantly hurting VCMI gameplay.
 Now they are rare beasts but if you manage to find one do not hesitate to [report it](https://bugs.vcmi.eu)!

 ## Adventure map
 Hero exchange window has got a few additional buttons and keyboard shortcuts to ease army and artifact exchange.
-If you do not see them after installing the release ensure you have latest [VCMI essentials mod](https://wiki.vcmi.eu/Mod_list#Utilities).
+If you do not see them after installing the release ensure you have latest [VCMI extras](https://github.com/vcmi-mods/vcmi-extras).

 ## Artificial intellengence
 You are welcome to try an alternative AI algorithm called Nullkiller which shows itself well on small and medium maps.
 For larger maps you should better go with classic VCAI computer player which was also significantly improved, so just choose from the laucher settings whatever you like and enjoy.